umair-rao/Air-Pollution/README.md

 ### Key Features <a name="key-features"></a>

-- **The users are able to make reservations on rockets and also join missions**
+- **The users can perform analysis as it is real time COVId data which is updating on daily basis**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>